 Located in the neighbourhood of Recoleta, atop a hill is the above-ground Recoleta Cemetery.
 Considered one of the most unusual cemeteries in the world, the site was declared a public burial place in 1822.
 The cemetery is the burial site for Argentina’s most famous figures, including Eva ‘Evita’ Peron; the nation’s iconic first lady.

 Ready to experience the colourful buildings, European flair and bustling energy of Buenos Aires?
-Check out our Monograms city stays here!
+Check out our Independence by Globus packages here!